Architecture Department Policies

-In addition to the core values identified in the strategic plans of KSU and the College of Architecture and Construction Management, the Architecture Program holds the following core values as important:
+In addition to the values identified in the KSU Vision, the Architecture Program holds the following values as important:

 - Professionalism: The Architecture Program values its strong relationship with the professional community and the active role its members play in the Architecture Program, as colleagues with its faculty, participating on design juries and the advisory committee and serving as mentors and role models to its students as they strive to develop design expertise, aesthetic competency and sound contextual responses in their work.
 We believe that this serves to strengthen our pursuit of the Program’s goal to develop and nurture a culture of professionalism and a strong sense of ethics within the program and the profession.